 - Change your password directly through the company or organization’s official website.
 For extra certainty, type the address into your web browser directly.
 For the UConn community you can change your NetID password at netid.uconn.edu.

 - Review account statements and activity.
-It should also be noted that UITS monitors for suspicious activities associated with phishing attacks.
+It should also be noted that ITS monitors for suspicious activities associated with phishing attacks.

 - Run a virus scan on your computer to detect and remove any potentially harmful software downloaded on your system after clicking on a link.

-If you have questions about the validity of a request, contact the UITS Help Center at 860-486-4357 or email@example.com.
+If you have questions about the validity of a request, contact the ITS Help Center at 860-486-4357 or firstname.lastname@example.org.